404 - Page Not Found

 Each lender has its own criteria and policy when it comes to late payments.
 This may include additional fees and interest, and may result in reports to the three major credit reporting bureaus causing your credit score to be lowered.
 Before you agree to a loan, be sure you have read and understand the implications of making late payments.
 Also, each state has rules and regulations in place that lenders must follow when assessing fees for late payments.

 If you do not make the payments on your loan, you may be responsible for additional fees and interest and collection costs.
 This may lower your credit score.
 Lenders are required by federal and state laws to use fair practices in their collection actions for a loan that has not been repaid.
 Lenders should comply with the following practice:

-We will only allow lenders who are reputable and maintain their reputations actively; however, if you find any behavior that is not professional, or you feel is predatory, we need and want to know immediately.
+We will only allow lending partners who are reputable and maintain their reputations actively; however, if you find any behavior that is not professional, or you feel is predatory, we need and want to know immediately.
 We are your advocate and your experience with us is paramount to the success of our company.
 We appreciate your trust in us to help you with your loan needs.